 There's another way to structure this, and a small but growing number of platforms are doing it.
 The basic idea: fold most of these fee layers into a single platform that handles them internally, then charge the advertiser one transparent fee on top of the actual ad spend.

 The math is simple to verify.
-If you spend $1,000 on a campaign through Adlo, $800 reaches actual ads.
-If you spend the same $1,000 through a typical agency stack, the ANA study says $440 reaches actual ads.
+If you spend $1,000 on a campaign through Adlo, $750 reaches publishers.
+If you spend the same $1,000 through the benchmark supply chain, about $510 reaches publishers.

 What to actually do with this.